Washedglad/home-ad-lab/docs/03-pfsense-setup.md

 1. Select **"000-2_8_1 Current Stable Version (2.8.1)"** (or latest available)
 2. Click **OK**
-3. Wait for installation to complete
+3. Wait for installation to complete (may take 10-15 minutes)
+4. **Important:** Do not interrupt the installation process
+5. Installation will automatically reboot when complete

+### Post-Installation Reboot

+After installation completes:
+1. System will automatically reboot
+2. Remove or unmount the ISO in VMware (to prevent booting from ISO again)
+3. System should boot from the installed ZFS filesystem
+4. If you see `mountroot>` prompt, see troubleshooting section below

 ### Initial Interface Configuration (GUI Installer)

-After installation, the installer will configure network interfaces:
+After reboot, the installer will continue and configure network interfaces:

 #### Interface Assignment